tombola/tombola_drupal_edtech.github.io/_drafts/2015-02-23-making-a-drupal-distribution.md

 I am effectively going to rebuild the sites into a single, simpler site (using Spaces), and exile extraneous functions to loosely coupled apps, where they will hopefully have less of an impact on the maintainability of the site.
 I will be building from all that I have learnt about the platform's usage and re-using components, so fingers crossed this will not be nearly as painful as the slow requirements-led iterative creation of the individual sites first time round.

-I want to wrap this all up neatly and put it under proper version control, so I am re-visiting install profiles, features and distributions in order to get the configuration into [re-usable] code.
+I want to wrap this all up neatly (and under version control), so I am re-visiting install profiles, features and distributions in order to get the configuration into [re-usable] code.

 ##Capturing the functionality